Quantum statistics and self-interference in extended colliders

 \prlsection{Current correlations} Next, we show that the antibunching probability $P(11)_{\text{F/B}}$, as well as the benchmarks $\mathcal{B}_{1},\mathcal{B}_{2}$ can be accessed by measuring current correlations at the detectors.
 We begin by noting that the above analysis assumed no more than two particles are present simultaneously in the collider.
 From an experimental point of view, it is challenging to emit a single wave packet from a source.
-However, with recent developments in single electron emitters~\cite{PhysRevLett.101.166802,dubois_minimal-excitation_2013,doi:10.1126/science.284.5412.299}, one can obtain a dilute stochastic beam of electrons.
+However, with recent developments in single electron emitters~\cite{PhysRevLett.101.166802,doi:10.1126/science.1141243,dubois_minimal-excitation_2013,doi:10.1126/science.284.5412.299,jullien_quantum_2014}, one can obtain a dilute stochastic beam of electrons.
 To model this, we assume that the sources emit Poisson distributed particles with an emission rate $\lambda$.
-The typical distance between emitted particles is $v / \lambda$, while the spatial size of the scattered particle (consisting of multiple wavelets) is of order $L$, giving us the requirement $L \ll v/\lambda$ to not have too many particles in the collider (see Sec.~\ref{sec:widthscatteredwave} of SM~\cite{Note2} for more detailed dependence of this estimate on the reflection amplitude $r$).
+The typical distance between emitted particles is $v / \lambda$, while the spatial size of the scattered particle (consisting of multiple wavelets) is of order $L$, giving us the requirement $L \ll v/\lambda$ to not have too many particles in the collider (see Sec.~VI of SM~\cite{Note2} for more detailed dependence of this estimate on the reflection amplitude $r$).
 Recall also that we obtain partial interference and can treat the collider as extended when the wave packet size is relatively small, $\ell \lesssim L$.
+The width ($\ell$) of incoming wave packet is controlled by the bias voltage between the dilutor and the source edge~\cite{doi:10.1126/science.1141243,dubois_minimal-excitation_2013}.
+By tuning the bias voltage, one can achieve wave packets with widths comparable to the size ($L$) of the currently fabricated QADs which are typically of the order of a few hundreds of nanometers~\cite{PhysRevB.49.17456,PhysRevB.77.115328,PhysRevB.100.245130}.

-We now account for the fact that the incoming beams represent a mixed state consisting of a Poisson-distributed sequence of particles emitted from the sources (see Sec.\ref{sec:crosscurrentcorrelator} in SM~\cite{Note2}).
+We now account for the fact that the incoming beams represent a mixed state consisting of a Poisson-distributed sequence of particles emitted from the sources (see Sec.~VII in SM~\cite{Note2}).
 Upon entering drain $i$, a particle passes an ideal detector at a fixed position $x_{i}$ which tracks the particles that ended up in that drain.
-The antibunching probability $P(11)_{\text{F/B}}$, Eq.~\eqref{eq:p11bf}, can then be expressed in terms of equal time cross-current correlations at the detectors $D_{1}$ and $D_{2}$, $ \langle I_{d_{1}} I_{d_{2}} \rangle \equiv \langle I_{d_{1}}(t) I_{d_{2}}(t) \rangle$, normalized by the average currents in the sources $\langle I_{s_{i}} \rangle=e\lambda$~\cite{Note2}:
+The antibunching probability $P(11)_{\text{F/B}}$, Eq.~\eqref{eq:p11bf}, can then be expressed in terms of equal time cross-current correlations at the detectors $D_{1}$ and $D_{2}$, $ \langle I_{d_{1}} I_{d_{2}} \rangle \equiv \langle I_{d_{1}}(t) I_{d_{2}}(t) \rangle$, normalized by the average currents in the sources $\langle I_{s_{i}} \rangle=e\lambda$: